LinSharp/yam/README.md

 # Yam
-## A human readable configuration language.
+## A simple human readable configuration language.

 Yam is a tuber.